guccicowboyboot/guccicowboyboot/README.md

 - 👋 Hi, I’m Luisa Zavala
 - 👀 I’m interested in ...
-Neuroscience, psychopharmacology, and Real Housewives
+Neuroscience, Psychopharmacology, and Real Housewives
-- 🌱 I’m currently learning ...
-Neuroscience at Tulane University
+- 🌱 I’m currently learning ... about the areas of a mouse brain activated by stress and the fight, flight freeze response at Tulane University
-- 💞️ I’m looking to collaborate on ... projects related to neuroscience
+- 💞️ I’m not really sure what projects looking to collaborate on.
 - 📫 How to reach me ... lzavalarodriguez at tulane.edu

 <!---